FREE SHIPPING WHEN YOU SPEND $50 OR MORE!

-Bitter Melon 100 g ($12.99), 50 g ($8.99), 25 g ($6.99)
+Bitter Melon 100 g ($13.99), 50 g ($9.99), 25 g ($6.99)

 Bitter melon is a climbing vine that reaches a height of six feet (two meters).
 It has deeply lobed leaves, yellow flowers, and orange-yellow fruit.
 Native to southern Asia and an important ingredient in Asian cuisine, bitter melon is cultivated in warm-weather regions throughout the world.
 Although the seeds, leaves, and vines of bitter melon all have been used in herbal medicine, the fruit—which looks like a cucumber with bumps—is the primary part of the plant used medicinally.

 Bitter melon is a useful agent for treating diabetes, as it lowers blood sugar levels.
 In folk medicine, bitter melon is used to treat colds, flu, and fever.
 It has traditionally been used to treat parasites, worms, digestive disorders, and skin diseases like psoriasis.
+Bitter melon improves the body’s ability to use blood sugar and improves glucose tolerance.
+Also, at least one animal study noted that bitter melon fruit juice may cause a renewal and recovery of the insulin-producing beta cells of the pancreas.

 Cancer.
 Patients with cancer have compromised immune systems indicated by decreases in white blood cell counts and in natural killer (NK) cells, which directly attack cancer cells.
 In one study, bitter melon intake seemed to help patients with head and neck cancer who were undergoing radiation therapy.
 A transporter protein (P-glycoprotein) similar to NK cells was improved compared to a placebo.
 NK cell numbers did not improve, however.